 Let’s say you want to add symbols to your font but you want something other than the emojis on your keyboard.
 Head over to CoolSymbol.com on your phone’s browser, pick your symbol, click the copy button to the right and then paste it into your Instagram.
+(It’s all about the copy and paste!)
 I added stars to my name:

 You can find a lot of symbols here, too, but they’re a little more difficult to copy and paste to Instagram.

 If you like the fonts that Instagram Stories provides, here’s how to cycle through them and change the color:

 - I started in type mode, which was launched at the beginning of last year to let users create text-only Stories (you could do this before using a workaround, but it wasn’t nearly as easy).

 - Click the font indicator on the top of the screen to cycle through your options.
 You can add your text first if you want.

 - When your font looks good, click the right-facing arrow in the white circle for color options.

 - Click the text to bring up the color picker.
 There are three screens of color options to scroll through.